 In the last twelve months, the biggest single sale by an insider was when the Co-Founder & Non-Executive Director, Steven Schuurman, sold US$83m worth of shares at a price of US$165 per share.
 While we don't usually like to see insider selling, it's more concerning if the sales take place at a lower price.
 The silver lining is that this sell-down took place above the latest price (US$77.36).
 So it may not tell us anything about how insiders feel about the current share price.

-Elastic insiders didn’t buy any shares over the last year.
-You can see a visual depiction of insider transactions (by companies and individuals) over the last 12 months, below.
+In total, Elastic insiders sold more than they bought over the last year.
+You can see the insider transactions (by companies and individuals) over the last year depicted in the chart below.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.